manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 5 - **Reward**: Reward is a scale for the success or failure of an agent's action.
 For example, if the dog(Agent) returns the bone will take food,  otherwise won't take anything

-We have also two kinds of a learning algorithm in RL:
+We have also two kinds of a learning algorithms in RL:

 1 - _**Value Learning**_